Skip to content

 Book Overview

-Inspector Chen's mentor in the Shanghai Police Bureau has assigned him to escort US Marshal Catherine Rohn.
-Her mission is to bring Wen, the wife of a witness in an important crime trial, to the...
-This description may be from another edition of this product.
+Inspector Chen's mentor in the Shanghai Police Bureau has assigned him to escort U.S. Marshal Catherine Rohn.
+Her mission is to bring Wen, the wife of a witness in an important criminal trial, to the United States.
+Inspector Rohn is already en route when Chen learns that Wen has unaccountably vanished from her village in Fujian.
+Or is this just what he is supposed to believe?
+Chen resents his role; he would rather investigate the triad killing in...

 Customer Reviews